inabikarilibrary/inalib/inapedia/players/austrian/skipper.md

 # Skipper

 Skipper is an Austrian :austria: player, maining Nomash.
+He was also previously a high-level Chain player.

 ## Achievements